Knuth–Morris–Pratt algorithm: Efficiency of the KMP algorithm

+that has a delay bounded by $\min(1+\lfloor \log_2 k\rfloor,|\Sigma|)$ where Σ is the size of the alphabet (of the pattern).

 Variants

 A real-time version of KMP can be implemented using a separate failure function table for each character in the alphabet.
 If a mismatch occurs on character $x$ in the text, the failure function table for character $x$ is consulted for the index $i$ in the pattern at which the mismatch took place.
 This will return the length of the longest substring ending at $i$ matching a prefix of the pattern, with the added condition that the character after the prefix is $x$.
 With this restriction, character $x$ in the text need not be checked again in the next phase, and so only a constant number of operations are executed between the processing of each index of the text.
 This satisfies the real-time computing restriction.

 Booth's algorithm uses a modified version of the KMP preprocessing function to find the lexicographically minimal string rotation.
 The failure function is progressively calculated as the string is rotated.